avaxman/Directional/docs/tutorial.md

 ### Polar Fields

 Polar fields are represented using angles.
 These angles may encode the rotation from some known basis on a tangent plane (and so it is a "logarithmic" representation, when compared to Cartesian methods), or an angle difference between two neighboring tangent planes (in the sense of deviation from parallel transport).
 The former usually requires integer variables for directional field design.
 The latter does not, but state-of-the-art methods require the prescription of indices around independent dual cycles in the mesh.
-Currently, libdirectional supports the latter.
+Currently, Directional supports the latter.

 ### 401 Index Prescription

 The notation of encoding rotation angles on dual edges, as means to encode deviation from parallel transport between adjacent tangent planes, appeared in several formats in the literature [#ray_2008], [#crane_2010].
-The formulation and notation we use in libdirectional is that of Trivial Connections [#crane_2010].
+The formulation and notation we use in Directional is that of Trivial Connections [#crane_2010].
 Trivial connection solves for a single rotation angle $\delta_{ij}$ per (dual) edge $e_{ij}$ between two faces $f_i,f_j$, encoding the deviation from parallel transport between them.
 The algorithm first computes a spanning set of basis cycles (see next section), around which the sum of $\delta_{ij}$ has to be prescribed.
 The summation is defined as matrix $H$.
 Every such cycle (row in the matrix) has a curvature, defined as a discrete angle defect, and the prescribed index defines an alternative curvature.
 The algorithm solves for the smoothest field, in the 2-norm least squares sense, as follows:

 $$
 \delta = \text{argmin}\ |\delta_{ij}|^2\ s.t.\ H\delta = -K_0 + K.